 Born 1897 with an ancestry including Armenian, German and Slovakian blood, Ferenc Szálasi was raised in a strong Greek Catholic tradition due to his mother’s deep religiousness.
-To paraphrase a later reflection of his “I absorbed the power and conviction of the faith of God in breast milk.
+To paraphrase a later reflection of his: “I absorbed the power and conviction of the faith of God in breast milk.
 I drank in the faith”.
-His faith in god with an orientation to higher purposes served as the cornerstones of his whole bearing and world view: from his habitually sombre, serious dress and simple living conditions (displaying his anti-materialistic attitude), to his sense of comradery with the less fortunate and his fixation on the Hungarian people’s mission of expanding its civilisation (in a fashion much like imperial Rome) as part of Gods plan, “The Thought of God in Hungarian Edition”.
+This faith in Gods order with an orientation to higher purposes served as the cornerstone of his whole bearing and world view: from his habitually sombre, serious dress and simple living conditions (displaying his anti-materialistic attitude), to his sense of comradery with the less fortunate and his fixation on the Hungarian people’s mission of expanding its civilisation (in a fashion much like imperial Rome) as part of the almighty’s plan, “The Thought of God in Hungarian Edition”.

 His family had a military tradition, though were not well off because of it, which he followed; serving in WW1 and rising to the rank of staff general by the age of 36 in 1933 (he was not involved with the short term communist revolution and it’s fall on either side, though it does not appear to be for any other reason beyond circumstance).
-Szálasi was a skilled solider and leader, well regarded by both his subordinates and superiors: the men appreciated his honesty and truthfulness and his commanders his dedication and thoroughness, he even came to the notice of our previous subject, Gyula Gömbös (then minister of war), such that there was talk of Szálasi succeeding that position after Gömbös.
-Overt politicising as a military officer was illegal during the years of his career but nevertheless Szálasi produced some nationalistic socialistic writings over the 1920’s and early 30’s (developing the views that would eventually coalesce as Hungarism) which went under the radar enough to avoid government censor but actually endeared him to Gömbös even more.
-His sense of comradery with the people shone through not just in those writings but in his actions.
-It is said at one-point while overseeing Budapest police during a riot by workers over poor conditions he would not allow the workers to be fired upon because they were “his brothers”.
-On another occasion he was so disgusted with the wage inequality between the workers and their engineer overseer at a quarry he was touring that he asked the overseer what he would do when the workers decided to crush his skull rather than rocks.
+Szálasi was a skilled solider and leader, well regarded by both his subordinates and superiors with the men appreciating his truthfulness and forthrightness and his commanders his dedication and thoroughness; he even came to the notice of our previous subject, Gyula Gömbös (then minister of war), such that there was talk of Szálasi succeeding that position after Gömbös.
+Overt politicising as a military officer was illegal during the years of his career but nevertheless Szálasi produced some nationalistic socialistic writings over the 1920’s and early 30’s (developing the views that would eventually coalesce as Hungarism) which went under the radar enough to avoid government censor but endeared him to Gömbös even more.
+His sense of comradery with the people shone through not just in those writings but also in his actions: It is said at one-point while overseeing Budapest police during a workers riot over poor conditions he would not allow the workers to be fired upon because they were “his brothers” and on another occasion he was so disgusted with the wage inequality between the workers and their engineer overseer at a quarry that he was touring that he asked the overseer what he would do when those workers decided to crush his skull rather than rocks.

-The politicizing caught up with him the same year of his final promotion with the publishing of “The Plan for the Structure of the Hungarian State” (A magyar állam felépítésének terve).
+The politicizing caught up with Szálasi the same year of his final promotion with his publishing of “The Plan for the Structure of the Hungarian State” (A magyar állam felépítésének terve).
 This small booklet of 46 pages, detailing a reconstruction of the Hungarian social order under the principles of Hungarism, caused enough of a stir that he received 20 days in prison and was removed from the general staff.
-He lasted two more years in the army before requesting retirement to purse politics full time, Gömbös offered him a seat with the Party of National Will at that time but he rejected it due to the compromising positions he felt the prime-minister had taken with the conservative leadership up-to that point.
-Neither was he interested in any joining any other conservative or Jacobin style nationalist party that, while he applauded any desire to up-lift peasants and workers, he felt had the cancer of liberalism and susceptibility to semitism at their cores: “The enemy within is always more cunning, hateful, and bloodthirsty than the enemy outside.
+He lasted two more years in the army before requesting retirement to purse politics full time, Gömbös offered him a seat with the National Unity Party at the time but he rejected it due to the compromising positions he felt the prime-minister had taken with the conservative leadership up-to that point.
+Nor was he interested in any joining any other conservative or Jacobin style nationalist party that, while he applauded any desire to up-lift peasants and workers, he felt had the cancer of liberalism and susceptibility to semitism at their cores: “The enemy within is always more cunning, hateful, and bloodthirsty than the enemy outside.
 He hides his true face using religion, nationalism, patriotism, friendship to achieve his goals” and “Our nation will be great, strong and happy when, thanks to the hustle and bustle of our children, we will no longer be able to listen to the promises of demo-liberal politicians”.
-On March 4th, 1935 he announced the formation of the Party of the Will of the Nation (Nemzet Akaratának Pártja, thus NAP) that would purse popular support for Hungarist principles, a “leftist fascism” (with many similarities to Codreanu’s Romanian Iron guard) that took up the ideological space left empty by both the populaces disillusionment with Gömbös and there being no real left to speak of.
+On March 4th, 1935 he announced the formation of the Party of the Will of the Nation (Nemzet Akaratának Pártja, thus NAP) that would purse popular support for Hungarist principles, a “leftist fascism” (with many similarities to Codreanu’s Romanian Iron Guard) that took up the ideological space left empty with the populaces disillusionment with Gömbös and there being no real left to speak of.

-While Szálasi is the greatest and most well know proponent of it the term, Hungarism was actually coined by the Roman Catholic priest Ottokár Prohászka who was highly influential in Hungary during the 1920’s.
-His political and economic views were best described as Christian socialist (earning him the honorary of “The Bishop of the poor”), modernist, anti-Marxist and very strongly anti-Semitic; he also appears to have been something of a racialist, quoted as saying “The Aryan peoples inherited the fortunate balance of reason and heart, so that neither the mind suppresses the heart nor the heart proliferates at the expense of reason.
+While Szálasi is the name most associated with the term, Hungarism was actually coined by the Roman Catholic priest Ottokár Prohászka who was highly influential in Hungary during the 1920’s.
+His political and economic views were best described as Christian socialist (earning him the honorary of “The Bishop of the poor”), modernist, anti-marxist and very strongly antisemitic; he also appears to have been something of a racialist, quoted as saying “The Aryan peoples inherited the fortunate balance of reason and heart, so that neither the mind suppresses the heart nor the heart proliferates at the expense of reason.
 Man, in the noble sense of the word, the universal man who is a scientist, an artist and a saint, is only of this blood”.
 The core conception of Hungarism is a form of Hungarian Turanism, with the focus naturally being on the indigenous people of Hungary: the Magyars (Magyarok).
-Turanism itself is a counter point to the pan-Germanic and Pan-Slavic ideas that arose during the late 19th century; it recognises the people of central-inner Asia (the Ural region) as a distinct racial/civilisational grouping and was first politically articulated by Finnish nationalists, it includes Turks, Mongols and even Japanese and Koreans in some versions.
-Szálasi’s particular formation showed a desire for Hungary to reach out east for friends after being betrayed by western powers and envisioned a Pax Hungarica: where the Magyars would have a dominant position in a greater Hungary but with other ethnicities enjoying administrative and cultural autonomy within.
-Furthermore, Szálasi felt that this greater Hungary could play an even more important role in a reforged European order than Germany, a bridge between east and west with he himself replacing Hitler as the prime architect of that new order (dream big kid!).
+Turanism itself is a counter-point to the pan-Germanic and pan-Slavic ideas that arose during the late 19th century; it recognises the people of central-inner Asia (the Ural region) as a distinct racial/civilisational grouping and was first politically articulated by Finnish nationalists, it includes Turks, Mongols and even Japanese and Koreans in some versions.
+Szálasi’s particular formation showed a desire for Hungary to reach out east for friends, after being betrayed by western powers, and envisioned a Pax Hungarica: where the Magyars would have a dominant position in a greater Hungary but with other ethnicities enjoying administrative and cultural autonomy within.
+Furthermore Szálasi felt that this greater Hungary could play an even more important role in a reforged European order than Germany, a bridge between east and west with he himself replacing Hitler as the prime architect of that new order (dream big kid!).

 On the subject of race Hungarism evolved over time.
-Initially it was much more like Italian Fascism in this respect: an integrated nationalism (civic but exclusionary) with the binding of the polity stemming from a shared cultural environment and sustained by being paramount over any strictly biological reality (though perhaps the ideology was not quite as deracialised as Italians were in the beginning) and its antisemitism focused on the religion, practices and bourgeoisie attitudes of the tribe as the core problem of Jewish presence in European society.
+Initially it was much more like Italian Fascism in this respect, an integrated nationalism (civic but exclusionary) with the binding of the polity stemming from a shared cultural environment and sustained by that being paramount over any strictly biological reality (though perhaps the ideology was not quite as deracialised as the Italians were in the beginning).
+Its antisemitism focused on the religion, practices and bourgeoisie attitudes of the tribe as the core problem of jewish presence in European society as opposed to strictly racial justifications.
 Man was conceived of as a four-fold entity: a gross material aspect, a biological/racial aspect, a spiritual aspect and a cultural aspect, each more important than the last.
-The cultural aspect is that of the Élettér (life space), families coming together under a shared destiny/mission, a bonding of blood and space that transcends both in its totality.
+The cultural aspect was that of the Élettér (life space): families coming together under a shared destiny/mission, a bonding of blood and space that transcends both in its totality.
 Jew’s were considered to be without Élettér and thus could not truly be a people of their own, but nor could they become part of another people while holding to their distinctive ways and means.
-A Racial universalism informed by Szálasi’s deep Christian influences is obvious here even without his stated goal of the “Conversion of truths of the Christian world view into politics”.
-As the geographically closer (than Italy) Nazi’s came to power and their ideas flourished (plus possibly the continual and growing part Churches played in resistance to the various fascist projects) Szálasi moved to a more racialist position, never quite becoming as truly rooted in blood as the Germans though, and hungarism would eventually be described as “The Hungarian practice of the National Socialist worldview and the spirit of the age”.
-He even coined the term A-Semitism (the complete absence of Jews from European society) as a goal beyond anti-Semitism (the restriction of Jew’s rights) as Jews (and all Arabs) were incompatible with European life.
+A racial universalism informed by Szálasi’s deep Christian influences is obvious here even without his stated goal of the “Conversion of truths of the Christian world view into politics”.
+As the geographically closer (than Italy) Nazi’s came to power and their ideas flourished (plus possibly the growing part Churches played in resistance to the various fascist projects) Szálasi moved to a more racialist position, never quite becoming as truly rooted in blood as the Germans though, and hungarism would eventually be described as “The Hungarian practice of the National Socialist worldview and the spirit of the age”.
+He even coined the term A-Semitism (the complete absence of jews from European society) as a goal beyond antisemitism (the restriction of jew’s rights) as jews (and all arabs) were incompatible with European life.

 Cornelius, Deborah S..
 Hungary in World War II: Caught in the Cauldron, Fordham University Press, 2011.